NFDI4Chem/VibrationalSpectroscopyOntology/docs/design_patterns.md

 The source file to edit the TBox with the [draw.io](https://draw.io) app is [here](images/VIBSO_T-Box_graph_views.drawio).

 ## OBO Assay Pattern
-As the scope of VIBSO covers the definitions of various types of vibrational spectroscopy assay and their specific research information outputs, we reuse the class `assay` from the Ontology for Biomedical Investigations (OBI).
+As the scope of VIBSO covers the definitions of various types of vibrational spectroscopy assays and their specific research information outputs, we need to reuse the class `assay` from the Ontology for Biomedical Investigations (OBI).
 It is defined as:

      A planned process that has the objective to produce information about a material entity (the evaluant) by examining it.